Welcome

 The Teacher

-Will Morrison is a senior student of Ed Young with whom he has studied since the early ’80s.
+Will Morrison is a senior student of Ed Young with whom he has studied since the early ’80s and Liam Comerford.
 Mr. Young was a senior student and translator for Professor Cheng Man-Ching.
-The Professor, as he is known, introduced the 37 posture Yang Style Tai Chi Form to the United States in the 1960s and 70s.
-It has become the most prevalent style worldwide.
 Will is now one of Young’s teachers and a certified Tai Chi Fundamentals® instructor.
+Liam Comerford was also a student of the Professor.

 Will has taught at the Sarner Health and Fitness Institute, the Greenwich YMCA, The Greenwich Senior Center, through the Greenwich Continuing Education program, to members of Ed Young’s Study Group, and privately.